 Practice News and Notices

 From the 1st April the prescription desk changed its opening hours for telephone requests, the new hours are Monday 10am-13:00pm and 14:00pm-16:30pm and on Tuesdays-Fridays 10am-12:30pm.
-There is an answer machine so you can leave a message at all other times and there are still many ways in which you can order your repeat prescription, for further information please contact the prescription desk or the surgery.
+There is an answer machine so you can leave a message at all other times and there are still many ways in which you can order your repeat prescription, for example online, for further information please contact the prescription desk or the surgery.

 Have you recently changed your address or contact details?
 Please remember to update us with these details as soon as possible.